papadreama/InsightLab/content/writing/Planting Seeds in a Digital Garden.md

 Working in this way, with atomized notes, each relating to a single idea, I found I could write with far greater ease than if I considered the project as a whole.
 The table of contents came together in time, and continues to evolve.

 An image can only begin to form once we start putting paint to canvas.
 If I had to identify a reason for my struggle to translate free-writing into completed writing, it's that I was still trying to take a top-down approach when it came time to write.
 That works for some.
 For me, the bottom-up approach works much better.
+It feels like "starting close in," as [David Whyte writes] in a poem by the same name:

+> Start close in,
+> don't take the second step
+> or the third,
+> start with the first
+> thing
+> close in,
+> the step
+> you don't want to take.

-The results are this site.
-I hope it's of some value to you.
+This site is a result of this experiment with showing my work, planting seeds in a digital garden, and starting close in.
+I hope it my be of some value to you.

 [^1]: This is a personal shortcoming and not a critique of the practice itself.